Operation Guide

 2. VPN User Management

-The initial setup creates Organizations corresponding to each project (pj01, pj02, ..., pj08).
+The following instructions assume that Organizations corresponding to each project (pj01, pj02, …, pj08) have already been created.

 2.1.
 Adding VPN Users to Pritunl